 The Alta Via Gunther Messner is a very beautiful itinerary, pleasant and without excessive difficulties with a wonderful panorama.
 The technical difficulties are limited and likely to be restricted to a couple of unaided passages (last stretch before the Tullen and a chimney to climb).
 The trip is long and should be planned carefully especially regarding the stability of the weather.

 The Gunther Messner Alta Via extends on the eastern part of the Odle di Eores.
 If you wanted to follow a multi-day itinerary, you could climb Sass de Putia with the Aided path accessible from the Genova Hut.
-Going down into Val Badia we meet other interesting ferratas including the Ferrata Sas dla Crusc and the Sass delle Dieci or in the direction of Corvara la Ferrata della Pace and Aided Path Tru Dolomieu.
+Going down into Val Badia we meet other interesting ferratas including the Ferrata Sas dla Crusc and the Sass delle Dieci or in the direction of Corvara la Via Ferrata of Peace and Aided Path Tru Dolomieu.